openbmc/openbmc/poky/documentation/migration-guides/migration-2.6.rst

    See the ":ref:`bitbake-user-manual/bitbake-user-manual-metadata:removal (override style syntax)`" section in the BitBake User Manual for a detailed example.

-.. _migration-2.6-systemd-configuration-now-split-out-to-system-conf:
+.. _migration-2.6-systemd-configuration-now-split-out-to-systemd-conf:

 ``systemd`` Configuration is Now Split Into ``systemd-conf``
 ------------------------------------------------------------

-The configuration for the ``systemd`` recipe has been moved into a ``system-conf`` recipe.
+The configuration for the ``systemd`` recipe has been moved into a ``systemd-conf`` recipe.
 Moving this configuration to a separate recipe avoids the ``systemd`` recipe from becoming machine-specific for cases where machine-specific configurations need to be applied (e.g. for ``qemu*`` machines).